NathanLBCooper/aspnet-core-model-binding/README.md

 ## using the model binder

-Just add **todo publish client package** to where you define your request objects, and **todo publish web package** to your web project.
+Just add [the client package](https://www.nuget.org/packages/AliasModelBinder.Client/) to where you define your request objects, and [the web package](https://www.nuget.org/packages/AliasModelBinder.Web/) to your web project.

 Then simply add an attribute to your request class